Peter Y A Ryan, University of Luxenbourg

-“A small but important aliment in the problem, but one in which significant progress has been made in recent years.
+In this talk I focus on the technologies surrounding the conduct of elections, a small but important aliment in the problem, but one in which significant progress has been made in recent years.
 I argue that elections should be "evidence based", that is to say they should be conducted in such a way as to produce sufficient evidence to convince even sceptics, e.g. the losers, that the announced result is a true reflection of the legitimately cast votes.
 But we must of course balance such transparency against requirements of ballot privacy and coercion resistance.
-I will overview recent advances in “end-to-end verifiable” schemes and risk-limiting audits.”
+I will overview recent advances in “end-to-end verifiable” schemes and risk-limiting audits.

-Peter Ryan has over 20 years of experience in cryptography, information assurance and formal verification.
-He pioneered the application of process algebras to modelling and analysis of secure systems.
+Peter Ryan is full Professor of Applied Security at the University of Luxembourg.
+He has over 20 years of experience in cryptography, information assurance and formal verification.
+He pioneered the application of process algebras to modelling and analysis of secure systems